google/WebFundamentals/src/content/en/tools/lighthouse/audits/time-to-interactive.md

 The Time to Interactive (TTI) metric measures how long it takes a page to become interactive.
 "Interactive" is defined as the point where:

-* The page has displayed useful content, which is measured with [First Meaningful Paint][FMP].
+* The page has displayed useful content, which is measured with [First Contentful Paint][FCP].
 * Event handlers are registered for most visible page elements.
 * The page responds to user interactions within 50 milliseconds.

-[FMP]: /web/tools/lighthouse/audits/first-meaningful-paint
+[FMP]: /web/tools/lighthouse/audits/first-contentful-paint

 Some sites optimize content visibility at the expense of interactivity.
 This can create a frustrating user experience.
 The site appears to be ready, but when the user tries to interact with it, nothing happens.